Growing Chives For Mild Oniony Goodness

 Not only are the leaves edible, but the flowers are edible too.
 Looking for a little color to add to your salads?
 Chive flowers are perfect for that purpose!

 But have I mentioned yet how easy they are to grow?
-Because really, these are some of the best plants to start out with for the new gardener in your life.
+Because really, these are some of the best plants to start with for the new gardener in your life.
 They readily grow from seed, look great in the garden, and are well worth the time and effort.

 So let’s go over everything you should know about chives.
 Allium additives for your future feasting will be at your fingertips!

-Good Products For Growing Chives:
+Good Products At Amazon For Growing Chives: